 Which Air Fryer is Best?

 There doesn’t seem to be a consensus when it comes to the “best” air fryer, so I read a lot of Amazon reviews and landed on buying this NuWave model.
-I liked that it had a 6-quart capacity (so I can make more than just french fries, if I feel so inclined) and the price point seemed more reasonable than some other models that I researched.
+I like that it has a 6-quart capacity (so I can make more than just french fries, if I feel so inclined) and the price point seemed more reasonable than some other models that I researched.
 Since I’m not sure how much I’ll use an air fryer yet, I feel comfortable with this choice so far.

 When my air fryer arrived in the mail my first reaction was, “Wow, this is huge!”
 It’s roughly the same size as my 8-quart Instant Pot, so it’s not a small appliance that will live on my countertop permanently.
 (The Instant Pot, on the other hand, has earned its spot because I use it almost every day.)